 Opinions of so-called experts have killed many dreams.

-During the time, when the author was trying to get funding for Netflix, his idea was rejected by a potential investor who had a background in DVD technology.
+When the author was trying to get funding for Netflix, his idea was rejected by a potential investor who had a background in DVD technology.

 He said that the plan to sell DVDs was rubbish.

-In case you don’t know, Netflix wasn’t always a subscription-based streaming service.
+If you don’t know, Netflix wasn’t always a subscription-based streaming service.

 So people bought DVDs of their favorite movies.